PeterCamilleri/CX16/docs/vm_id.md

 That's it!
 Just 3 bytes and 5 cycles.
 It is this speed that makes direct threaded interpreters the modern choice.

+Further, it retains the advantage of not needing to set aside a large block of memory for an instruction lookup table.
+That work is done at compile time.

 [Back to the Top](#the-vm-instruction-decoder)